arecastudio/restojs/README.md

 - Adding another report for online dataset
 - Discount feature added into payment module
 - Row added on each reports to show summary of income
+- Estimated order time was added for urgent classification